ujjwalguptaofficial/ethcontracts-doc/docs/get-started.md

 // get tx receipt
 const txReceipt = await getTransactionReceipt();
 ```

+You can also configure transaction like passing `gas`, `chain` etc. Have a look at this doc - [Transaction configuration](concepts/transaction-type#transaction-configuration)

+👉 While this tutorial covers `ERC20`, all other contract types like `ERC721` and `ERC1155` are similar and can be integrated easily.

 ## Need more help ?
 Here are few links -